Electrode-iOS/ELWebService/README.md

   }
 ```

-Add a `responseError()` handler to handle the possibility of a failed request.
+To handle the event of a failure provide a closure for error handling by calling the `responseError()` method.

 ```
 WebService(baseURLString: "https://storelocator/")